The rest of the 100 (in alphabetical order): Ray Schuder, HP Ventures (Pathfinder)

 There are three main constituencies corporate venturers try to work with and ultimately impress – their senior management, other venture investors and entrepreneurs.

-Andy Palmer, CEO at Tamr, said: “I have worked with many of the top venture investors of every flavour, including NEA, Kleiner Perkins Caufield & Byers, GV.
+Andy Palmer, CEO at Tamr, for last year’s award said: “I have worked with many of the top venture investors of every flavour, including NEA, Kleiner Perkins Caufield & Byers, GV.
 My experience with HP Ventures has been exceptional in that context.”

 He added: “CVCs come and go so I appreciate Ray’s continuity even if HP’s winds change.
 When I started Tamr I was very selective with VCs but I also wanted a strategic that could offer value beyond cash, so it was natural to talk with HP.
 I was sceptical they would be slow-moving as a huge company and credit having the opposite experience with Ray.
 He made the elephant dance.